Duke-NUS-HPC/docs/use singularity container in PyCharm and Jupyter Notebook.md

     `ssh -L 8888:targethost:8889 nusstu\\xxxx@172.25.138.10`

 7. On local computer, open a browser from Chrome or FireFox and browse to `http://localhost:8888`.
 Enter password.
+8. Switch to singularity kernel within jupyter notebook.
-8. Open a new python script and test with:
+9. Open a new python script and test with:
     ```python
     import tensorflow as tf
     print(tf.__version__)